Sophie

 Bipolar Disorder: Journey To Diagnosis

-Our March webinar (Wednesday March 13th), will look at how bipolar disorder is diagnosed, and the challenges people may face along the way.
-We’ll be joined by Dr Noel Kennedy, Consultant Psychiatrist and Liam Gildea who will share his experience of bipolar disorder, journey to diagnosis and how he manages his mental health today.
-If you can’t join us on the day, you can still register to receive a watch back link directly to your inbox.
+Our March webinar looked at how bipolar disorder is diagnosed, and the challenges people may face along the way.
+We were joined by Dr Noel Kennedy, Consultant Psychiatrist and Liam Gildea who shared his experience of bipolar disorder, journey to diagnosis and how he manages his mental health today.

 Watch Back: Insights into Bipolar Disorder